 Bowling Rules- Applicable for Coed Bowling

-Prior to bowling, the captain is responsible to submit a roster of all bowlers and the correct total cash or check bowling fee to the Bowling Supervisor for a receipt.
 The Council of Heads of College has agreed that each Head of College’s office will sponsor the minimum of FOUR bowlers per team.
 Arrangements for advances or reimbursements for bowlers must be made with the individual colleges.
-Each team is required to have a minimum of one female bowler.
+A team cannot be all of one gender (ex. all four scoring bowlers cannot be men).
 Absolutely no alcohol consumption or illicit drug use will be tolerated before or during any Intramural event.

 1. There shall be four scoring members per team per game.
-A team designates its four scoring bowlers at the start of each game and may use different scoring bowlers for different games, so long as each bowler is from the college he or she is representing.
+A team designates its four scoring bowlers at the start of each game and may use different scoring bowlers for different games, so long as each bowler is from the college they are representing.
 A blind score is awarded to a team that starts the game with three bowlers.
 However, if team members arrive late, they can enter the contest at the beginning of the next full game.

 2. Each team bowls three games per week, each game being scored individually against all scheduled opponents.

 3. Four Tyng Cup points are allotted for each winning match.
 In the event of a tie, the points are split.

 4. If a team can only field three bowlers, it is assigned a blind score of 50 points per game for the fourth bowler.
 A late bowler cannot substitute for a blind score once the first frame has concluded.

 5. If a team cannot field at least two bowlers for a game, it must forfeit that game.
 A forfeited game will be entered in the standings as a 0 for pin fall.

 1. Each bowler must alternate lanes while bowling a game.